jameshackerbond/JSWQ-Tool/README.md

 # JSWQ-tool No longer works as intended and the owner of pistonqueue has requested for me to take it down, I only use it privately for when I want to queue my alt for 4b4t when the server is full.

+# Please use 2bored2wait, jswq was intended to work like this.